-A snapshot of achievements since 2020:
+A snapshot of achievements since 2020

-- Developed the Patterson Reserve Community and Recreation Precinct Masterplan. - Completed the detailed design for the Payneham Memorial Swimming Centre upgrade. - Commenced construction of a new 2.5 kilometre section of the River Torrens Linear Park shared path with a wider path, improved wayfinding, signage and lighting. - Commenced the detail design for implementation of The Parade Masterplan which focuses on protecting the identity, appeal and sense of place of Adelaide's premier mainstreet and supporting pedestrian safety, movement and amenity. - Completed the upgrade of the Dunstan Adventure Playground. - Prepared the Economic Development Strategy 2021-2026 to guide economic development and articulate Council's role in supporting business and economic development. - Completed the new Clubrooms and Members Facilities at the much-loved Norwood Oval. - Commenced Stages 2 & 3 of the Trinity Valley Drainage Upgrade. - Upgraded the Payneham Oval and Buttery Reserve tennis courts. - Upgraded Langman Grove to increase safety, address flooding and improve amenity. - Implemented water sensitive urban design at the Marian Road Roundabout. - Started the redevelopment of Burchell Reserve with new features such as multipurpose courts, improved safety and access, public toilets, playground, barbeques and park furniture. - Made free Wi-Fi available at all three of Council's libraries. - Installed a new shade shelter and barbeque facilities at Willow Bend Reserve. - Began the facility upgrade of Cruickshank Reserve to provide a fit-for-purpose building to support tennis, netball and other recreation activities. - Improved amenity, safety and connection through the St Peters Street Streetscape Upgrade. - Prepared the Tree Strategy 2022-2027 to support increasing tree canopy in the City. - Urban greening program and native plant giveaways. - Introduced a shared car scheme and e-scooter trials. - Established a new Arts and Culture Team and Action Plan. - Constructed the Nino Solari Commemorative Path to recognise the late cyclist's achievements and contributions.

-- Prepared the Built Heritage Strategy 2022 2027. - Developed the Corporate Emissions Reduction Plan. - Hosted two AFL Gather Round games at Norwood Oval. - Purchased a new Community Bus. - Upgraded several Kent Town streetscapes with widened footpaths, trees, garden beds and street furniture. - Converted the privately owned Charlotte Lane into a public road for the benefit of adjoining residents and businesses. - Continued to install more smart irrigation in our parks and streets. - Improved infrastructure and controlling erosion at the Second Creek Outfall and along Linear Park. - Reduced flood risk through the Stephen Terrace Flood Mitigation Upgrade. - Installed six public electric vehicle charging stations across the City. - Completed Stage 2 of the Third Creek Drainage Upgrade. - Delivered unisex change room facilities at Payneham Oval. - Implemented Australia's first Smart School Crossing outside St Joseph's Memorial School. - Ran a series of Sustainable Home Expert Webinars in partnership with Resilient East regional council collaboration. - Appointed a contractor to undertake one of the biggest flood mitigation projects in the Council's history at Trinity Valley.
+Developed the Patterson Reserve Community and Recreation Precinct Masterplan.

+Completed the detailed design for the Payneham Memorial Swimming Centre redevelopment and commenced construction in 2024.

+Commenced construction of a new 2.5 kilometre section of the River Torrens Linear Park Shared Path comprising of a wider path, improved wayfinding, signage and lighting.

+Commenced the detail design of The Parade Masterplan which focuses on protecting the identity, appeal and sense of place of Adelaide's premier mainstreet and supporting pedestrian safety, movement and amenity.

+Completed the redevelopment of the Dunstan Adventure Playground in St Peters.

+Prepared the Economic Development Strategy 2021-2026 to guide economic development and articulate Council's role in supporting local businesses.

+Completed the new Clubrooms and Members Facilities at the iconic Norwood Oval.

+Completed Stages 2 & 3 of the Trinity Valley Stormwater Drainage Upgrade.

+Upgraded the tennis courts at Payneham Oval and Buttery Reserve.

+Redeveloped Langman Grove to improve safety, address flooding and improve amenity.

+Implemented water sensitive urban design at the Marian Road Roundabout.

+Completed the redevelopment of Burchell Reserve, incorporating new features such as multipurpose courts, improved safety and access, public toilets, playground, barbeques and park furniture.

+Provided free Wi-Fi at all three of Council's Libraries.

+Installed a new shade shelter and barbeque facilities at Willow Bend Reserve.

+Completed the upgrade of Cruickshank Reserve Clubrooms to provide a fit-for-purpose building to support tennis, netball and other recreation activities.

+Completed the St Peters Street Streetscape Upgrade Project.

+St Peters Street Streetscape Upgrade

+AFL Gather Round at Norwood Oval

+Prepared the Tree Strategy 2022-2027.

+Delivered the Urban Greening Program and native plant giveaways.

+Introduced a shared car scheme and e-scooter trials.

+Established a new Arts, Culture and Community Connections Unit and Action Plan.

+Constructed the Nino Solari Commemorative Path to recognise the late cyclist's achievements and contributions.

+Prepared the Built Heritage Strategy 2022-2027.

+Developed the Corporate Emissions Reduction Plan.

+Hosted AFL Gather Round in 2023 and 2024 at Norwood Oval.

+Purchased a new Community Bus.

+Completed several Kent Town streetscapes with widened footpaths, trees, garden beds and street furniture.

+Converted the privately owned Charlotte Lane into a public road for the benefit of adjoining residents and businesses.

+Continued to install the smart irrigation system in our parks and reserves.

+Improved infrastructure and controlling erosion at the Second Creek Outfall and along the River Torrens Linear Park.

+Reduced flood risk through the Stephen Terrace Flood Mitigation Upgrade.

+Commissioned the installation of six public electric vehicle charging stations across the City.

+Completed Stage 2 of the Third Creek Drainage Upgrade.

+Constructed unisex change room facilities at the Payneham Oval.

+Implemented Australia's first Smart School Crossing outside St Joseph's Memorial School.

+Held a series of Sustainable Home Expert Webinars in partnership with Resilient East.

+Appointed a contractor to undertake the biggest flood mitigation projects in the Council's history at Trinity Valley.

-2024 Update
+Update 2024

-CityPlan 2030 was designed to evolve from its adoption in 2008 through to 2030 in order to address emerging or changing issues and trends, while also reflecting updated data.
+CityPlan 2030 was designed to evolve from its adoption in 2008 through to 2030, in order to address emerging or changing issues and trends, while also reflecting updated data.
 The Council recognises that as local, national and international conditions change, CityPlan 2030 will be required to adapt.